Vegas Hotel Guide

 4. Caesars Palace — Best for OMNIA Fans and the New Dayclub Opening

-Best for: Attendees who want OMNIA Nightclub afterparties and access to OMNIA Dayclub, which opens for the first time on May 15, 2026 — the first night of EDC.
+Best for: Attendees who want OMNIA Nightclub afterparties and access to OMNIA Dayclub, which opens for the first time on May 15, 2026 — the first night of EDC Week.

-OMNIA Dayclub at Caesars Palace is one of the three brand-new dayclubs opening for EDC Week 2026, and its opening weekend lineup is exceptional: Fisher on Friday May 15 (opening day), Rufus Du Sol on Saturday May 16, and Martin Garrix on Sunday May 17.
-Being on-property at Caesars for the opening weekend of OMNIA Dayclub is a genuine EDC Week experience that will not repeat — the first-ever weekend of programming at a new major Las Vegas dayclub, with a top-tier headliner lineup.
+Caesars Palace is the only hotel where you can attend the opening weekend of a brand-new dayclub during EDC Week.
+OMNIA Dayclub at Caesars opens May 15, 2026 with an exceptional lineup: Fisher on Friday May 15 (opening day), RÜFÜS DU SOL on Saturday May 16, and Martin Garrix on Sunday May 17.
+Being on-property at Caesars for the opening weekend of OMNIA Dayclub is a genuinely unique EDC Week experience that will not repeat — the first-ever weekend of programming at a new major Las Vegas dayclub, with a top-tier headliner lineup.

 OMNIA Nightclub runs a strong afterparty schedule in parallel: Armin van Buuren on Thursday, Steve Aoki on Friday, and Chris Lake on Saturday.
 OMNIA is one of the most production-heavy clubs in Las Vegas — the kinetic chandelier installation and multi-level layout create a festival-adjacent environment that is the closest thing to an indoor version of the EDC Speedway stages.
 OMNIA extends its hours on festival nights to capture the post-Speedway crowd, typically running until 6:00 to 7:00 AM on Friday and Saturday.

 Caesars itself is the largest hotel on the Strip with approximately 3,960 rooms across multiple towers.
-The Augustus Tower has the most recently renovated rooms and is the closest to OMNIA.
+The Augustus Tower has the most recently renovated rooms and is the closest to OMNIA Nightclub.
 Book rooms in the Augustus Tower when possible — the other towers can add a 10 to 15 minute walk to reach the nightclub entrance, which matters at 5:30 AM after returning from the Speedway.
-The Garden of the Gods pool complex at Caesars is excellent for recovery days and is included with your stay.

 See full Caesars Palace nightlife schedule →